aws/aws-sigv4-auth-cassandra-java-driver-plugin/README.md

 ### Configuration

-Set the IAM Role explicitly in your `advanced.auth-provider` configuration (see example below), by specifying the `advanced.auth-provider.aws-role` property.
+Set the IAM Role explicitly in your `advanced.auth-provider` configuration (see example below), by specifying the `advanced.auth-provider.aws-role-arn` property.

 ## Add the Authentication Plugin to the Application